carbondriller/me-learnz-CS231n/README.md

 I am not a student of SU, I just do this out of curiosity and to help me in my current job.

 The course is now complete.
-As for now, exercises are done only in TensorFlow and it do not include any extra bonus tasks.
+As for now, exercises are done only in TensorFlow and do not include extra bonus tasks.

 # Structure